How to Use Oil for Curly Hair: A Comprehensive Guide

 Current hair care technology takes advantage of the benefits offered by natural oils, either alone or in an emulsion with reduced particle size for oil droplets.

-Plant-sourced oils or fats are excellent emollients for skin or softening the hair.
-If you look at the ingredients list of any hair care product, you will likely find several emollient oils or butter included in the formulation.
+Plant-sourced oils or fats are excellent emollients for skin or softening the hair.7 If you look at the ingredients list of any hair care product, you will likely find several emollient oils or butters included in the formulation.

 Almost every product on the market will have one or two natural oils or butter.
 This is a testament to how effective they can be!

-Olive, Coconut, and Shea butter have been used for ages for skin and hair care.
-Although some people disagree, many actually rave about oil for hair.
+For ages, olive, coconut, and shea butter have been used for skin and hair care.8,9,10 Although some people disagree, many actually rave about oil for hair.

 You must know which oil/butter your hair needs and how to apply it for the best results.